Tomorrow’s treasury – A strategic business partner with real-time insights based on API banking

 Leverage the latest tech

-Cyber-security plays a crucial role in how to handle and share sensitive data securely.
+Cyber-security plays a crucial role in handling and sharing sensitive data securely.
 Connection, signing, and authorization certificates ensure secure information exchange and mutual trust between the parties.
-OAuth as a standard authentication protocol enables a secure method for verifying digital identities.
+OAuth as a standard authentication protocol enables a safe method for verifying digital identities.
 End-to-end bank-grade encryption adds another layer of data security.

 How to become a real-time treasury?